Today I’m sharing what our average monthly budget looks like and how we live on less than $1500 a month. Eeek! I’m a bit nervous.

 I plan our budget monthly, so I have money automatically added to our accounts on the first of every month.

-Here’s what gets deposited into our mini savings funds each month:
+Here’s what gets deposited into our sinking funds each month:

 Grand Total: $1431.00